 A Plot Most Foul

-Perhaps owing to the indignities of her imprisonment, Nova Arpad appears to have regained her drive with a vengeance.
-Her first act upon reestablishing her authority was to declare a Blood Hunt on Mitru, Marusca and Ruxandra throughout all of Greater Hungary (Transylvania, Croatia and Hungary itself).
-She has insisted that all of her fellow princes among the Siebenburgen also hunt the criminals should they desire her support.
-Some think this was a misstep on her part, as declaring such a difficult hunt has actually damaged her status.
-Nova does not care, for she feels that failing to do so would set her up for a greater fall down the track.
+Perhaps owing to the indignities of her imprisonment, Nova Árpád appeared to have regained her drive with a vengeance.
+Her first act after setting up the Covenant and reestablishing a measure of her authority was to declare a Blood Hunt on Mitru, Marusca, and Ruxandra throughout all of Greater Hungary (Transylvania, Croatia, Slavonia, the Banate, Galicia and, of course, Hungary itself).
+She insisted that all of her fellow princes among the Siebenbürgen also hunt the criminals should they desire her support.
+However, there can be little doubt that in this case her wrath led her to make a telling error in judgement, for it was a misstep on her part.
+The declaration of such a difficult hunt actually damaged her status, for other than a few coteries of callow and ineffective Árpád neonates, no one saw fit to take the risk of answering her call.
+Lady Nova did not appear to care, however, for she was overheard to say that failing to call the Blood Hunt would set her up for a greater fall down the track.

-Her second act was to attempt to reconvene the Council of Ashes.
-Nova has recalled a number of her progeny to assist her, and she works closely with Iron Covenant to restrengthen her own power base and promote theirs.
-Radu was quick to voice support for a resurgent council, and two members of the Concord, Iulia and Bernhard also gave their tacit support.
-All three of them agreed on principle to declare the Blood Hunt on Nova’s enemies in their own demesnes, although the severity with which they have chosen to prosecute it was a matter for debate.
-Unfortunately, the two newest members of the Council both took the 4th Crusade, and they were soon absent from their demesnes.
-Without their fresh energy and cohesion, the Council of Ashes was effectively reduced once more to Mediasch, Schassburg and Bistritz, but at least the union of these cities was once more cohesive.
+Her second act was to attempt to reconvene the Council of Ashes, as two members of the coterie now known as the Concord had declared their praxis over Weißenburg (as Belegrada was now more commonly known among the Saxons) and Kronstadt.
+Nova recalled a number of her progeny to assist her, and she worked closely with the Iron Covenant to restrengthen her own power base and promote theirs.
+Radu was quick to voice support for a resurgent council, and the two reigning members of the Concord, Iulia and Bernhard also gave their tacit support.
+All three of them also agreed on principle to declare the Blood Hunt on Nova’s enemies in their own demesnes, although the severity with which they chose to prosecute it was a matter for debate.

+In any case, within a handful of years these two capable members of the Council both took the Fourth Cainite Crusade, and they were soon absent from their demesnes.
+Without their fresh energy and cohesion, the Council of Ashes was effectively reduced once more to Mediasch, Schäßburg, and Nösen, but at least the union of these cities was once more cohesive.

 City of the Concord